On the Impact of Multiple Source Code Representations on Software Engineering Tasks -- An Empirical Study: Use Cases

 \subsubsection{Dataset Preparation}

 We use the same OJ dataset for the clone detection task as well.
+The dataset is a collection of solutions to 104 different programming problems submitted to an online open judge (OJ).
+Each solution is stored as a separate file in the dataset.
 We prepare the dataset as explained in Section \ref{sssec:pcdataprep} and use it to pretrain the model on the program classification task.
 However, we use a modified version of the OJ dataset to evaluate the unsupervised code clone detector (Eq \ref{eq:cossim} and \ref{eq:threshold}.)
-Since we have 104 classes with 500 samples each, this produces over a trillion possible code pairs, which are not practical to process.
-So we consider only the first 15 classes with 500 samples each, which generates 28M code pairs, which is still hard to process.
+Any two solutions/files from the same category of 500 solutions form a clone pair (i.e., its ground truth label is 1).
+This is based on the fact that all files belonging a category solve the same problem, and thus, have the same functionality.
+Conversely, any two files that belong to two different categories solve different problems and \textit{do not} form a clone pair (i.e., its ground truth label is 0).
+Since we have 104 categories with 500 solutions each, this produces over a trillion possible code pairs, which are not practical to process.
+So we consider only the first 15 categories with 500 solutions each, which generates 28M code pairs, which is still hard to process.
 We then randomly sample 50K true clone pairs and 50K false clone pairs to create a final dataset for code clone detection.
 This modified version of the OJ dataset is called \textit{OJClone}, first introduced by Wei and Li \cite{wei2017supervised} and later adopted by other works \cite{zhang2019novel, bui2021infercode}.
-It is important to note that two code snippets that solve the same problem form a true clone pair (i.e., its ground truth label is 1.)
-Like program classification, this task also deals with code snippets at the \textit{file-level} and hence attempts to detect if two files in the dataset are functionally similar.
+Similar to program classification, this task operates at the \textit{file-level}, aiming to evaluate functional similarity between files in the dataset rather than individual functions.